srsudar/eg/README.md

 Documents in markdown are easily read at the command line as well as online.
 They all follow the same basic format.

-This section explains the format so that you better understand how to use the examples.
+This section explains the format so that you better understand how to quickly grok the examples.

-Contributors should also pay close attention to these guidelines so that we keep the tool consistent.
+Contributors should also pay close attention to these guidelines to keep examples consistent.

 ## Overview